TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis: Prilimilary

 The process of inner product based TFT is demonstrated in Fig. \ref{fig:TFT process}.
 The input signal $x(t)$ and the inner product window functions $\psi_f(t)$ with different frequency bands are convolved to obtain the frequency spectrum of the signal at a specific time point $\tau$.
 With the movement of the time point $\tau$, the complete time-frequency spectrum $TF(\tau ,f)$ is gradually obtained.
 Among the process, parameter $\tau$ and $f$ are used to adjust the focusing area of inner product window function in time domain and frequency domain respectively.
-It should be noted that the inner product window function is a complex function, so the obtained time-freqency spectrum is also complex, that is, the spectrum includes both the amplitude information and the phase information.
-In order to separate the amplitude information, the absolute operation of the time-frequency spectrum is required.
+It should be noted that the inner product window function is a complex function, so the obtained time-frequency spectrum is also complex, that is, the spectrum includes both the power information and the phase information.
+In order to separate the power information, the complex modulo operation of the time-frequency spectrum is required.

-TFT methods include short-time Fourier transform (STFT), Chirplet Transform (CT)\cite{yangMulticomponentSignalAnalysis2013}, and wavelet transform (WT), etc. All these methods follow the above procedure and the only difference is in the inner product window function.
+TFT methods include short-time Fourier transform (STFT), Chirplet Transform (CT)\cite{yangMulticomponentSignalAnalysis2013, tuIterativeNonlinearChirp2020}, and wavelet transform (WT)\cite{cohenBetterWayDefine2019}, etc. All these methods follow the above procedure and the only difference between them is the inner product window function.
 STFT constructs an inner product window function by multiplying the sine function by a time domain window.
-CT introduces a linear frequency modulation factor to STFT, thereby improving the algorithm accuracy and stability for signals under variable speed conditions.
-WT uses the wavelet family, which is generated by the mother wavelet through scaling and translation, as the inner product window function, so as to obtain a time-frequency window that varies with frequency.
+CT introduces a linear frequency modulation factor to STFT, thereby improving the the accuracy and stability of the result under variable speed conditions.
+WT uses the wavelet family, which is generated by the mother wavelet through scaling and translation, as the inner product window function, to obtain a time-frequency window that varies with frequency.
 WT has low time domain resolution and high frequency domain resolution at the low frequency, and vice versa at the high frequency.
-Morlet wavelet \cite{cohenBetterWayDefine2019} and Laplace wavelet \cite{abuhamdiaLaplaceWaveletTransform2018} are two typical wavelets used in wavelet transform.
-Morlet wavelet is symmetric in time domain and suitable for extracting stationary fault features, while Laplace wavelet is asymmetric and suitable for extracting impulsive fault features.
 The inner product window functions of the above four TFT methods are shown in Table \ref{tab:kernel Function}.